jxxcarlson/scripta-compiler/mkdocs/docs-scripta-compiler/lx-parser.md

 package and can be run using velociraptor (command: `vr`).
 Some examples:

 - vr lxparse lxtest/a1.txt

-- rt: elm-cli run src/RoundTrip.elm
+- vr rt foo.txt

 - vr bench init 100 bench/harmonic.tex